njhenry/nat_website/_writing/2020-10-14-trump_property_patrons.md

       class='img-center bordered'
     />
   </a>
-  Screenshot of the patron network web visualization
+  Visualizing the patron network by business type
 </p>

-By color-coding interest groups by type, we can get a sense of the different communities that formed around each Trump property.
+By color-coding interest groups by type, we can get a sense of the different communities that formed around each Trump property. \[*Update 18 Oct: Some of this information was reflected in a graphic accompanying the the print edition of the original article*\]

 Businesses and trade associations make up the bulk of political spenders at the Trump golf clubs in Doral, Bedminster, Washington, D.C., and Turnberry.
 At